Royal Opera of Versailles: The importance of early theatre in French society

 Soon, however, spaces that were frequently used for performances would become specific performance spaces.
 In time the royal residences equipped themselves little by little with fixed theatres, although they often continued to use temporary structures and installations one could disassemble in various places, such as galleries, staircases, lounges, and gardens.
 These staged productions were important for many reasons.
 Little divertissements for the court, they also were at times used by royalty for their own reasons.
 Louis XIV's performance during the Ballet Royal de la Nuit, for example, was a statement of his power, his coming of age, and the fact that he was ready to take the throne with no regents.
 Indeed, his performance as Apollo is what earned him the name Sun King.
 Stage productions such as operas and ballets were important during the reigns of the Bourbon monarchs in France.
-Louis XIV in particular employed these and similar art forms extensively not only to entertain the noblemen in his court but also to promote his own self-image and the gloire of his country.
+Louis XIV in particular employed these and similar art forms extensively not only to entertain the noblemen in his court but also to promote his own self-image and the glory of his country.
 Although he desired an Opera for his beloved Versailles, during the second half of Louis' reign, most operas, ballets and other staged divertissements for court and the public appeared indoors, in theatres or in other sites arranged as required for individual productions.